taran317/taran-portfolio/posts/exposurepedia.md

 ### Submit New Exposure Therapy

-Clinicians can submit new exposure therapies to Exposurepedia.
-They can also submit new disorders and subdisorders.
+Clinicians have the ability to submit new exposure therapies, disorders, and subdisorders directly to Exposurepedia.
 This is a very important feature, as it allows clinicians to share their exposure therapies with other clinicians.
-This is a huge improvement over the Wordpress site, where clinicians had to email Rachel their exposure therapies, who would then manually add them to the Wordpress site.
+This streamlined process is a major upgrade from the previous workflow on the Wordpress site, where clinicians had to email Rachel their therapies for manual addition.

 Again, handling the many cases when submitting a new resource required a bit of creativity.